MENU

 has worked as a professional actress, director, theatre producer and now agent for over 30 years.

-Jo opened JHA at Ealing Studios on 1st October 2012 and now works with her team from the heart of theatre land in London's West End at 36-40 Glasshouse Street, just behind the Cafe Royal.
+Jo opened JHA at Ealing Studios on 1st October 2012 and now works with her team from the heart of theatre land in Glasshouse Street, just a few yards from Piccadilly Circus.

 Latest News